Merkoba/Meltdown/arguments.md

 This is to adjust how the stream is printed when streaming live.

-If 0, the buffer is not used and prints immediately.
+If lower than 2, it prints immediately as tokens arrive.

 ---